Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ### Configuration

 - *Workflow Key*
   Enter the workflow key of the workflow that will be started as a subprocess.
+Always the latest published version of the specified workflow will be started.